Back to The Triumph

 • scarcity chosen over compromise

-These are painful, but they need not be read as failure.
-Often they are among the first visible marks that the soul has ceased serving false peace.
+These things are painful, but they need not be read as failure.
+Often they are among the first visible signs that the soul has ceased serving the counterfeit.

 The cost of fidelity is one of the forms triumph takes in time.
 The faithful should therefore stop reading sacrifice only as deprivation.
 In Christ, sacrifice becomes victorious.